lambert-lab/eth-DNA-storage/README.md

 ### Perks

-A sample of lyophilized DNA containing information about any specific address, smart contract, or NFT will be sent to the top 10 contributors of this project as a "thank you" note.
+A sample of lyophilized DNA containing information about any specific address, smart contract, or NFT will be sent to the top 10 contributors of this project as a token of appreciation.

 ### References